Topological Data Analysis Applications in Natural Language Processing: A Survey: Theoretical Approaches

-In addition, \citet{cavaliere2017context} extracts main concepts from the texts by probing the context-aware semantic topological space built with simplicial complexes.
-Finally, \citet{wagner2012computational} uses TF-IDF to numerically represent the top 10-50 words in a corpus and build a topological space that analyzes the structure of similarities within several documents.
+Furthermore, Wagner et al. \cite{wagner2012computational} uses TF-IDF to numerically represent the top 10-50 words in a corpus and build a topological space that analyzes the structure of similarities within several documents.
 This topological space is built using discrete Morse theory and persistent homology to find meaningful topological patterns \cite{wagner2012computational}.
+However, in 2012, they found that their technique was unsuccessful due to computational costs, which is a testament to how the field of NLP has improved so that we now have more tractable solutions, such as dimensionality reduction algorithms \cite{mcinnes2018umap}, and TDA packages (Ripser \cite{bauer2021ripser}, Sklearn-TDA \cite{scikittda2019}, PHAT \cite{bauer2017phat}, pytorch-topological\footnote{\url{https://github.com/aidos-lab/pytorch-topological}}), as well as compute resources to efficiently construct topological spaces from large or complex data.